Carolina Lifestyles ….

 When you think about those two reasons they seem simple enough.

-What I have found is that no matter the reason be it a change in climate and a change in affordability, will most certainly change my lifestyle from what it currently is.
+What I have found is that no matter the reason be it a change in climate or a change in affordability, it will most certainly change my lifestyle from what it currently is.

 Now that doesn’t mean in a bad way.
 It just means change.
 And we all know how much we love change.

 What does a change in climate mean to you?
 What change in climate do you want?
 How will it change your daily life?
 How will it change the life of your family members?
 Will it change the type of clothing you will need?
 Will the car you have now be appropriate?

 For example: If you’re moving from Florida to the North Carolina Mountains because you want more seasons, make sure you understand you will need to buy coats, boots, gloves, winter clothes, etc. If your used to being able to garden and be outside each day in Florida…that most likely will not be in the case in the middle of January in the mountains of NC.
 Maybe you need to consider living closer to the North Carolina coastline and for a bit warmer the South Carolina coastline.

 Depending upon where in the Carolinas you decide is your best place to live, the climate could be a significant change from what you’re used to.

 If you’ve decided the coastline of the Carolinas is for you and you’re from Boston, you may experience warmer weather year round.
 That sounds great but remember..you’re not going to be seeing the leaves changing in the fall.
 There will be higher humidity levels and the chance of hurricanes however, you won’t be needing a winter coat, boots, gloves, etc.

 But then you might not find Maine Lobsters are less expensive than in Boston either.

 As for a change in affordability in North Carolina and South Carolina, who doesn’t want to live in an area that is more affordable.
 However, even with that there may be changes you didn’t think of.